-I’ve taught literature courses at both TSU and UT.
-In addition to TSU’s Freshman English II, I taught World Literature II.
+I’ve taught literature courses at both UT-Austin and Tennessee State University.
 At UT, I taught E 314L: Banned Books and Novel Ideas.
 E 314L serves two purposes: For English majors, it is an introduction to the modes of reading and writing expected of majors (close reading, historical and cultural criticism, etc.).
 For non-majors, the course fulfills a university-wide Writing Flag requirement.
 My syllabus for the course is included below.

 In addition to the rhetorical tradition and contemporary approaches to writing instruction, I integrate a lot of digital and multimedia components into my pedagogy.
-Since 2013, I’ve been part of the Humanities, Arts, Science, and Technology Alliance and Collaboratory’s pedagogy working group.
+From 2013-15, I was part of the Humanities, Arts, Science, and Technology Alliance and Collaboratory’s pedagogy working group.
 My contribution to the group’s 2013-14 project was a lesson plan entitled “Podcast/Paper: Having Students Do One Assignment in Multiple Media.”
 I incorporated this plan into my RHE 309K course; an alternate version of it is available via the Digital Writing & Research Lab’s lesson plan library.
 I’ve also contributed three other lesson plans to that library; all three are linked to below.

 - Revising/Drafting/Editing With Wikis: An online approach to collaborative composing that I used in RHE 306.

 - Teaching the Enthymeme with Restaurants: Another lesson plan from my RHE 306 course.
 This one is designed to get students practice with logos.